v5v5/DataQualityTesting/task_for_part_5/README.md

 6. Print out the total size of the /user/student dir in megabytes.
 Why the space consumed by the directory in HDFS doesn't equal to the space consumed by the same directory in local FS?

-Because dhfs has cluster's file size 64 MB or 128 MB whereas ntfs cluster has range from 512 bytes to 64 kilobytes
+Because dhfs has cluster's file size 64 MB or 128 MB whereas ext4 cluster has range from 1KB

 ![see screenshot-6.png](./screenshot-6.png)